Gvwyn/collatz-conjecture-viewer/README.md

 - [ ] numbers that eventually exceed the integer limit, will crash the program
 - [x] negative numbers, fractions have cool effects
 - [ ] anything that is not a number will annihilate the program
+- [ ] entering too big numbers cause the program to literally die

 ### basics
 i have no experience in GUIs, so everything is text based